IllegalDoc/IllegalDoc/README.md

 - 👋 Hi, I’m @IllegalDoc
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and Javascript
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Js and Liquid Shopify
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Shopify

 <!---